open-telemetry/semantic-conventions/docs/attributes-registry/file.md

 **[8] `file.origin_url`:** This information comes from metadata or alternate data streams linked to the file. `file.origin_url` represents the URL from which the file was downloaded, and `file.origin_referrer_url` indicates the URL of the page where that URL was listed.
 There may be cases where both `file.origin_url` and `file.origin_referrer_url` exist, or only one of them is present.
 Note that the URL itself may contain sensitive information.

 **[9] `file.symbolic_link.target_path`:** This attribute is only applicable to symbolic links.

-**[10] `file.zone_identifier`:** Zone Identifier (ZoneID) is a numerical identifier that shows where (what "Zone") a file came from, helping to decide if it's safe to open.
-The commonly used predefined Zones in Windows and their IDs are as follows: Zone 0: Local Machine Zone Zone 1: Local Intranet Zone Zone 2: Trusted Sites Zone Zone 3: Internet Zone Zone 4: Restricted Site Zone